OctopusSamples/StepPackage-HelloWorld/README.md

 ### `ui.ts`

 The step form to be displayed by the Octopus web UI is defined much the same was it was with the target.
-There are some subtle differences though: it implements the `StepUI` type, and first parameter to the `createInitialInputs` function can be an instance of `InitialInputFactories`, which provides the ability to create blank package references.
+There are some subtle differences though:
+* It implements the `StepUI` type.
+* The first parameter to the `createInitialInputs` function can be an instance of `InitialInputFactories`, which provides the ability to create blank package references.
+* The second parameter to the `editInputsForm` function is an instance of `AvailableStepComponents`, which exposes a different widget set.

 Here we define the initial value of the `name` input to be a blank string, and build the form with a single `text` input: